 Symptoms of Gastrointestinal Disease

-While there are many different types of gastrointestinal diseases, there are general signs and symptoms common among them all.
-Common symptoms include:
+While there are many different types of gastrointestinal diseases, general signs and symptoms are typical, such as

 - Abdominal discomfort